 In addition, in How Not to Die, Dr. Greger provides a Daily Dozen checklist.
 This checklist is comprised of the 12 foods we should all try to eat every day for optimal health, based on scientific research.
 I loved the inclusion of the checklist because it’s something tangible you can implement in your life right now to start improving your health.
 There’s also a free app that accompanies the book, called “Dr. Greger’s Daily Dozen”.
 Check the app out in your phone’s App Store now, but be sure to check out the full book when you have some time!

-Why did I create Plant-Powered Cooking?
+Why I Created Plant-Powered Cooking

 I don’t want anyone to decide that a WFPB diet isn’t for them because it’s too hard, too expensive, or too restrictive.
 Eating this way really doesn’t have to be any of those things!

 I created this site because it was difficult for me to find recipes that were exactly what I wanted.
 Since I don’t cook with oil or refined sugar, and avoid non-stick cookware, I almost always had to adapt recipes on the fly.
 And yes, sometimes I had mixed results!

 The recipes on this site are relatively easy because that’s the way I cook most days of the week.
-In addition, I will typically write recipes that call for “3 medium carrots” rather than “1 1/2 cups of carrots” because, again, that’s the way I cook most days of the week.
-Cooking WFPB food doesn’t have to be hard, and I want more people to recognize that!
+In addition, I will typically write recipes that call for “3 medium carrots” rather than “1 and 1/2 cups of carrots” because, again, that’s the way I cook most days of the week.
+(There are times when it really needs to be exact and I’ll give you the cup measurement, though. 😉)

-My plant-based journey began at the end of 2017 and it has been a whirlwind of new discoveries since then.
-When I’m not in the kitchen cooking (or cleaning!), you can find me:
+My plant-based journey began in earnest at the end of 2017 and it has been a whirlwind of new discoveries since then.
+Prior to going plant-based vegan, I previously spent about 5 years as a vegetarian as well.

 - Listening to nutrition, blogging, and self-development podcasts